NDavis135/Virtual-Machine-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _Ansible allows IT admins to automate daily tasks and cut away lots of the mind-numbing repetive tasks that can waste tons of time.
+- _Ansible allows IT admins to automate daily tasks and cut away lots of the mind-numbing repetive tasks that can waste time.
 For example if you needed to update 200 servers that your company was running, doing that manually would be tedious and time wasting, but with ansible it is as easy as writing one ansible playbook and depolying it._

 The playbook implements the following tasks:
 - _Install Docker_